10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 How to Deal?

-• Be genuinely happy for their accomplishments; their happiness does not reduce your own.
+• Sincere joy for their achievements does not diminish your own.

-• Both closeness and independence are necessary.
-Allow her space to breathe.
+• Independence and intimacy are both essential.
+Give her room to breathe.

 5. Passive-Aggressively Leaving